benkeen/birdsearch.org/README.md

 -------------------------------------------
 #### Remaining.
 Notes.

-- after clicking "anywhere" should have a bouncy thing pointing to the search bar.
+- after clicking "anywhere" should have a bouncy thing pointing to the search bar
+- translations
+- check different browsers

 ##### Bugs
 - search for Manaus.
 Why isn't it centered?
-- translations
-- "Search" button in settings popup doesn't work
+- "Search" button in settings popup
+    - doesn't work
+    - doesn't always appear when a search has been made
-- switching from notable to regular doesn't work
+- switching from notable to regular doesn't work properly.

 #### For 2.0.1:
 - remember E.SET_MAP_TYPE